What are termites?

 Get rid of termites by partnering with the trusted experts at Custom Pest Control.
 For over 20 years, we have been helping home, and business owners maintain pest-free properties.
 If you are looking for a personal approach to pest control, look no further.

-At Custom Pest Control, we customize our pest control programs to meet the unique needs of each of our customers.
+At Custom Pest Control, we customize our home pest control programs to meet the unique needs of each of our customers.
 Let our family protect your family from North Alabama’s toughest pests!
-For more information about our termite control service, reach out to Custom Pest Control, and speak with one of our friendly professionals today.
+For more information about our termite control services in Northern Alabama, reach out to Custom Pest Control, and speak with one of our friendly professionals today.

 How can I prevent termites in the future?